 When you create a protected model, consider these following requirements:

-You must have a Simulink Coder™ to create a protected model.
-You can also create a protected model if you have a HDL Coder license.
+You must have a Simulink Coder™ or HDL Coder license to create a protected model.

 The model must be available on the MATLAB® path.